saumya-2409/Hand-written-Digit-Recognition/README.md

 # Hand-written-Digit-Recognition
-Takes MNIST handwritten digit dataset and trains a model on it to detect hand-written digits.
+Developed a machine learning model using MNIST dataset to recognize hand-written digits.
+Achieved accuracy of 96% using Random Forest Algorithm.